The Amadeus Basin covers approximately 170,000 km2 in area in the Northern Territory and extending into Western Australia.

 There are up to five conventional petroleum systems present in the Amadeus Basin, including the Ordovician system that hosts the Mereenie and Palm Valley fields that have been in production since 1983.
 This petroleum system also hosts the Surprise oil field that was in production in 2014 and 2015 and the Dingo gas field which commenced production in 2015.

-In 2019, 18.293 bscf of gas was produced from these fields comprising 14.150 bscf from Mereenie, 0.305 bscf from Palm Valley and 0.110 bscf from Dingo.
-0.212 million barrels of oil was produced from the Mereenie field in 2019.
-These fields are operated by Central Petroleum Ltd. Annual updated production figures for the Mereenie, Palm Valley, Dingo and Surprise fields can be found on the Department of Primary Industry and Resources website
+In 2020, 13.699 bscf of gas was produced from the basin comprising 9.207 bscf from Mereenie, 3.326 bscf from Palm Valley and 1.166 bscf from Dingo.
+0.157 million barrels of oil was produced from the Mereenie field in 2020.
+These fields are operated by Central Petroleum Ltd. Annual updated production figures for the Mereenie, Palm Valley, Dingo and Surprise fields can be found on the Department of Industry, Tourism and Trade website.
+An overview of current exploration activities can be found at the onshore exploration page.

 A more detailed description of the geological potential of the Amadeus Basin can be found in Northern Territory Geological Survey (NTGS) Report 22.